 The most dangerous place in your home for a wandering baby is at the top of the stairs.
 To avoid a falling accident, install a baby gate that screws firmly into the wall or wood trim at the top step.
 Make sure that you use long enough screws so that it is firmly anchored into the studs.
 It does take a few minutes to install these type of gates correctly, but once secured, should not come loose.
 As a precaution, periodically double-check that the screws are holding properly.

-->For more ideas, check out my guide of the best baby gates for stairs (top and bottom)
+For more ideas, check out my guide to the best baby gates for stairs (top and bottom).

 2. Do include a gate at the bottom of stairs, as well

 Second to the gate at the top of the stairway is the one at the other end.
 If you have a little one that has learned how to crawl upstairs, it is equally important to guard the bottom.
 Crawlers and toddlers especially are drawn to stairs as they are learning to navigate the world around them.
 But, if allowed to climb upward without direct supervision, there is just too much chance that they will tumble back down.
 Avoid this danger by using an appropriate baby gate.